 Four of the five courses must be taken for a letter grade and passed with a B- or better.
 One course, including approved Freshman Seminars, may be taken Pass/Fail or SAT/UNS.

-Courses related to the fields of EMR from study abroad, Harvard Summer School, and other Harvard schools may count toward the secondary field with approval.
+Courses related to the fields of EMR from study abroad, Harvard Summer School, and other Harvard schools may count toward the secondary field with approval by the Administrative and Program Director.

 Harvard College policy states that only one course may be double-counted for concentration credit and secondary field credit.
 There is no limit to the number of courses that can be double-counted for secondary field credit and General Education credit.

-Students should consult with the Secondary Field Academic Adviser for guidance in choosing appropriate courses or to request approval for course exceptions.
+Students should consult with the Administrative and Program Director for guidance in choosing appropriate courses or to request approval for course exceptions.

 ADVISING RESOURCES AND EXPECTATIONS